exercism/v3/languages/go/exercises/concept/comments/.docs/hints.md

 ## General

-- [Documentation comments][comment] should be written directly before the thing that they are describing, start with the name of what they are describing, take the form of a sentence, and end with a period.
+- A [documentation comment][comment] should be written directly before the entity that it is describing, start with the name of what it is describing, take the form of a sentence, and end with a period.

 ## 1. Document the package

-- The [package comment][comment] should be written directly before the package, start with `Package X does Y.` and end with a period.
+- The [package comment][comment] should be written directly before the package, start with `Package x`, and end with a period.

 ## 2. Document the CurrentCondition variable

-- The [variable comment][variable comment] should be written right before the variable it is describing, start with its name and end with a period.
+- The [variable comment][variable comment] should be written right before the variable that it is describing, start with its name, and end with a period.

 ## 3. Document the CurrentLocation variable

-- The [variable comment][variable comment] should be written right before the variable it is describing, start with its name and end with a period.
+- The [variable comment][variable comment] should be written right before the variable that it is describing, start with its name, and end with a period.

 ## 4. Document the Log() function